Pellagra Disease – Symptoms, Causes, and Treatment of Vitamin B3 Deficiency

 • Secondary Pellagra.

 Primary Pellagra is caused by a diet lacking in niacin or tryptophan.
-Tryptophan can be consumed and converted to niacin when absorbed into the body.
-Therefore, if the diet is not enough tryptophan, it will lead to disease.
+Tryptophan is an amino acid that can be converted into niacin in the body.
+A diet deficient in tryptophan can lead to Pellagra.

 Primary Pellagra is common in developing countries, where food is scarce